 Joshua Lefers has been with Audubon since May 2017.
 Joshua earned a Bachelor’s of Science in Wildlife and Fisheries Sciences from South Dakota State University, runs a small ranch in south central South Dakota, and has years of experience in both the natural resource and agricultural sectors.
-His work is focused on engaging program partners and securing grants for working lands programs, coordinating landowner engagement and enrollment, and coordinating habitat management, plan development, and implementation.

 What is your conservation influence?